ibm-mas-manage/sno/docs/index.md

 Replace `xxxx` with your OpenShift token and `https://myocpserver` with your OpenShift Server.
 You can get OC Login information from OpenShift Console (top right corner `kube:admin` drop down list, select `Copy login command`)

-2) Run the core ansible collection by following the steps below:
+2) Run core ansible collection by following the steps below:

 - Open Terminal/PowerShell